 - South East Asia & Pacific

-In 2021 the Group was re-organised into five business lines with each business line responsible for the global development of Group activities within its own sphere of specialization and the execution of strategies with the support of the Chief Operating Officers.
+The Group is structured into five divisions with each responsible for the global development of group activities within its own sphere of specialization and the execution of strategies with the support of the Chief Operating Officers.